aykutmayali/BankApi_.netCore_App/README.md

 # BankApi

 ## Project Definition:
-A banking API allows you to transfer money between two accounts.
-In this assignment, we want you to create / list accounts and use these accounts for money transfers.
-All accounts and transactions should be held in memory, no database implementation is required.
-Here are sample request/response values of transactions.
+A banking API allows you to transfer money between two accounts. create / list accounts and use accounts for money transfers.
+All accounts and transactions  held in memory, no database implementation.